Serious Play

 This is a student and staff group co-created and co-led by trainees on the Doctorate of Clinical Psychology programme.
 The aim of this project was to create a safe and reflective space for trainees to discuss equality, diversity, and inclusivity issues.
 The group organise staff and guest speakers to attend their monthly meetings to talk about their ED&I specialist area.
 These talks encourage the group to explore ED&I issues in their field and to reflect on how trainees can use power and privilege to reflect change in the systems that they work within.

-The group has been running for over a year and built a community for trainees to connect and discuss important societal and social issues.
+The group has been running for two years and built a community for trainees to connect and discuss important societal and social issues.
 Topics have included:

 The scheme funding has been used to pay for guest speakers to further inform the TLIG’s discussions and reflections.
-The group have been able to secure departmental funding to continue their good work.
+The group has been able to secure departmental funding to continue their good work.

 Chemical Engineering Research Skills Development Network

-The scheme funding has been used to pay for travel expenses for guest speakers and refreshments at events.
+The scheme funding was used to pay for refreshments at events.

 AAPS Annual Conference 2023

-The aim of this conference is to celebrate student work, and share exciting industry research from across the mobility and transport sectors.
-It will engage students from all faculties, encouraging them to consider the transdisciplinary-nature of their work and thus appreciate the research community as one at the University of Bath.
-The conference is being organised by a student committee from the CDT.
+The aim of this conference was to celebrate student work, and share exciting industry research from across the mobility and transport sectors.
+It was open to students from all faculties, encouraging them to consider the transdisciplinary-nature of their work and thus appreciate the research community as one at the University of Bath.
+The conference was organised by a student committee from the CDT.

-The scheme funding will be used to pay for research poster printing, prizes for student speakers, a photographer, catering, as well as travel and accommodation expenses for guest speakers.
+The scheme funding was used to pay for research poster printing, prizes for student speakers, a photographer, catering, as well as travel and accommodation expenses for guest speakers.